Natthaphat-s63/Somsri-Restaurant/README.md

  *UI*

-- We use React.js for UI in web browser because it's fast and simple to use with node.js to create some mechanism in the client-side such as bind with mqtt to connect the backend or display some realtime feature. https://reactjs.org/
+- We use React.js version 17.0.2 for UI in web browser because it's fast and simple to use with node.js to create some mechanism in the client-side such as bind with mqtt to connect the backend or display some realtime feature. https://reactjs.org/
-- We use CSS to create the responsive site and positioning and decorate all the UIs.
+- We use CSS to create the responsive site (by using Media query method) and positioning and decorate all the UIs.
-- We use Sweetalert2 for pop-up because it's pop-up out of the box and easy to implement. https://sweetalert2.github.io
+- We use Sweetalert2 version 11.1.9 for pop-up because it has pop-ups out of the box and easy to implement. https://sweetalert2.github.io
-- We use react-toastify for notification because it's easy to implement with react https://www.npmjs.com/package/react-toastify
+- We use react-toastify version 8.0.3 for notification because it's easy to implement with react https://www.npmjs.com/package/react-toastify

-(All of these are latest version)

  *Connecting*

+- We use Node.js version 15.14.0 for implementing the mqtt.js package and implement all the mechanism of the webpage along with React.js
-- We use mqtt.js that use with node.js because the simplicity to use the mqtt protocol over the websocket. https://github.com/mqttjs/MQTT.js
+- We use MQTT.js version 4.2.8 that use with node.js because the simplicity to use the mqtt protocol over the websocket. https://github.com/mqttjs/MQTT.js

 **Backend**